zruncho3d/DuelingZero/README.md

 * Klipper: thanks to a collaboration with [tircown](https://github.com/tircown), there's a PR available now.
 * Marlin: no.

-... but to get full motion out of a shared-workspace printer, you really want active collection detection and avoidance.
+... but to get full motion out of a shared-workspace printer, you really want active collision detection and avoidance.

 **Code in this repo enables a functioning printer with *full* bed-travel usage, for any firmware.**